The Best Motorcycle Insurance Companies in Florida (2025)

 • Has a motor that's 50cc or less

-If you're under 16, there are no exceptions.
-You must always wear a helmet when on a motorcycle in Florida.
+If you're under 16, you must always wear a helmet when on a motorcycle in Florida, no exceptions.

 Other Florida motorcycle laws